 FAQ for more details and examples of SEPs.

-(1) Your monthly premium.
+(1) Your monthly premium

-If you join a Medicare Part D prescription drug plan (PDP), you will pay a monthly premium ranging from only a few dollars up to over 100 dollars.
+As noted above, if you join a Medicare Part D prescription drug plan (PDP), you will pay a monthly premium ranging from only a few dollars up to over 100 dollars.
 If you join a Medicare Advantage plan (MA or MAPD), you may have a $0 premium - and, depending on the MAPD, may actually get a portion of your Medicare Part B premium rebated back to you (a "dividend" plan).
 Your monthly premiums will vary depending on the benefits of your selected Medicare Part D plan or Medicare Advantage plan and your resident state.

 You can see a list of all Medicare Part D plans in your state using our Medicare Part D Plan Finder (PDP-Finder.com/FL